Elmhurst Community Garden

-Moreover, a greenhouse was built in the garden by Young Governors and Young Volunteers, with the help of New Life Building Manager, George Cuffe.
-It was made so that planting in the winter would be available.
+Most of the food harvested was donated to the Food Pantry at New Life CDC so, helping out both the local pantry and the community.
+Moreover, a greenhouse was built by Young Governors and Young Volunteers, with the help of New Life Building Manager, George Cuffe.
+This allowed for planting in the winter.

-Beautification Events were also held to further clean up and expand the garden.
-In these events, Young Governors recruited volunteers to plant beds, flower centers, a rock path leading to the greenhouse, a fence at the front, a seating area composed of cut up wood blocks and logs, and space to plant some trees were made.
-One major step up was giving out planting beds to people in the community so they can grow their own plants.
-This way, the Young Governors feel it is more of a community-involved thing, and that’s what really mattered most.
+Later on, beautification events were held to clean up and expand the garden.
+In these events, YG recruited volunteers to plant beds, flower centers, a rock path to the greenhouse, a fence at the front, a seating area composed of wooden logs, and etc. The YG also gave out planting beds to the community so they can grow their own plants.

-Since this is an on-going project, they are always working to expand, beautify till this day the plants can be harvested for donation to the food pantry.
-The Young Governors hope this garden stands out as an important piece of the Elmhurst community and grants all the people in the community happiness and unity.
+From 2011-2014, we worked to expand and beautify the garden.
+The Young Governors hoped this garden stood out as an important piece of the Elmhurst community and brought the community happiness and unity.